Code-the-Dream-School/python-200/lessons/01_analysis_intro/01_pandas.md

 - Functions
 - File types (.CSV, .Excel)

-> 💡 All the code examples in this section can (and should!) be run by you in VS Code.
+> 💡 All the code examples and "check for understanding" in this section can (and should!) be run by you in VS Code.
 > Try them out and see the output for yourself, it’s the best way to learn!